Trends in immunization coverage (Global and Regional)

 DPT refers to the combined diphtheria, pertussis and tetanus vaccine.
-The percentage of children receiving the third dose of DPT (DPT3), is an indicator of how well countries provide routine immunization services.
+The percentage of children receiving the third dose, DPT3, is an indicator of how well countries provide routine immunization.